Ken Meyer

 Kenneth W. Meyer (July 14, 1925 – August 14, 2016) was an American football coach at the high school, collegiate and professional levels.
 He may be best remembered as the head coach of the National Football League (NFL)'s San Francisco 49ers in 1977, and winning two college national championships at Alabama coaching under Bear Bryant.
 He was a head coach in Finland's top league Vaahteraliiga and for the Finland national American football team.

-Early years
+Early life

 Ken Meyer was the son of Werner Meyer and Pauline (Uhrmacher).
 Meyer graduated from Ashtabula Harbor High School in 1943, and was inducted into the Ashtabula County Football Hall of Fame in 2004.
 He was proud to have served as a staff sergeant in the mighty 8th Air Force during World War II and flew 25 missions over Germany as a tail gunner on a B-17 Flying Fortress.
 He maintained close ties with the men in his bomber group, and was an active supporter and past president of the 305th Bomber Group Association.